 The total supply chain always needs visibility into its current state and cycle times for every item.

 Supply chain data analytics explain everything about the consumable items that move through a healthcare organization.
 You want to help optimize your supply chain processes.
-This is very important in healthcare because it determines how much budget to dedicated to supplies.
+This is very important in healthcare because it determines how much budget to dedicate to supplies.

 For every hour that an employee works, you would want them to be as productive as possible.
 Data analytics explain everything about the supply chain and how processes can be optimized.
 This is very important in healthcare because it also determines how much money they spend on labor dedicated to these tasks.
 It is also essential to know the facility's standard lead times during specific periods.